Encyclopedia entry

 Headline eligibility framework

-Three cohorts defined by BMI and comorbidity count, rolling out across roughly three years.
+Cohorts defined by BMI and comorbidity count, rolling out over a period of up to 12 years.
 Cohort 1 (highest severity) live since June 2025.
 Cohort 2 launches 23 June 2026.
-Cohort 3 expected April 2027.
+Beyond June 2026, eligibility extends progressively in later phases, prioritised by clinical need; the criteria and timing for those later cohorts have not yet been finalised by NHS England.
 Ethnicity-adjusted thresholds (2.5 kg/m² downward) apply throughout.

 Comorbidities that count